How to Trade the Rising Wedge Pattern’s 81% Success Rate

 If the distance from the wedge’s starting apex is 10%, the logical price target should be 10% above or below the breakout.
 It is calculated by adding the pattern’s starting height to the breakout point.
 This gives traders a good indication of where to expect prices to move following a successful breakout.
 Once the rising wedge breakout is confirmed, traders should set their stop-loss order inside the wedge.
 For clarification, see the above charts Measure = Target annotations.

 Ascending wedges can form on any chart timeframe and occur frequently during bear markets.
 This makes the rising wedge a great pattern for all short-sellers.
 However, the pattern is most reliable when it forms over a longer time frame.
 It’s important to note that rising wedges can also form in uptrends and are considered reversal patterns.
-The price action after the breakout should be in the opposite direction of what was happening before the wedge’s formation.
+The price action after the breakout should be opposite to what was happening before the wedge’s formation.

 It is important to consider volume as an additional indicator when attempting to identify and trade the rising wedge pattern.